-Michael Dawson is an English centre back who plays for Tottenham Hotspur and the England national team.
-Although not always a starter at the North London club Dawson has played over 250 matches for the club.
+Michael Dawson is an English centre back who plays for Hull City and the England national team.
+Dawson played over 300 matches for the Tottenham Hotspur.
 Dawson is most notably known for his strength and aerial abilities making him a key defender at the club.

 As a result of the team's decline, Dawson was sold to Tottenham in the summer of 2005 for a combined £8 million with Andy Reid.
 He settled well into life in the Premier League with a series of good performances alongside Ledley King.
 His never say die attitude turned him into a fan favourite immediately.
 However following the club's near miss at breaking into the top four, Dawson lost form which coincided with Tottenham's poor start to the next season.